Skip to content

 Value Description Use Case

-:one Returns a single row SELECT ...
+:one Returns exactly one row (errors if missing) SELECT ...
 WHERE id = $1

 :many Returns multiple rows SELECT ...
 WHERE status = $1